labib666/OMDB-Search/README.md

 NC-SWE.

-Instructions on running the client / server can be found their respective directories.
+Instructions on running the client / server can be found in their respective directories.